E3SM-Project/datasm/warehouse/NewCMIPVariableSetup.md

                 H2OSNO:_FillValue = 1.e+36f ;
                 H2OSNO:missing_value = 1.e+36f ;

-In this case the E3SM units are `H2OSNO:units = "kg/m2" ;`, and the CMIP6 units are `"units": "kg m-2",`, which although they look like they dont match, due to the wonders of the SI unit system "mm" == "kg m-2" when working with water variables and so no unit conversion is required.
+In this case the E3SM units are `H2OSNO:units = "mm" ;`, and the CMIP6 units are `"units": "kg m-2",`, which although they look like they dont match, due to the wonders of the SI unit system "mm" == "kg m-2" when working with water variables and so no unit conversion is required.

 ### part 3: